thecodeholic/lobibox/README.md

 #### Messageboxes

 *   Lobibox messagesboxes can be modal and not modal
-*   You can show multiple messages at the same time
+*   Possibility to show multiple messages
 *   Use any available animation class for showing and hiding messageboxes
 *   Every message can be draggable (On small screens dragging is disabled)
 *   You can show